Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Homestead

-After a day in Homestead, you’ll find it hard to believe that you’re still in Miami-Dade County.
-It’s that different with many activities you won’t find in the immediate vicinity of the city center.
+You’ll find it hard to believe that you’re still in Miami-Dade County after a day in Homestead.
+It’s that different, with many activities you won’t find in the immediate vicinity of the city center.

 West Palm Beach

-Over the years, West Palm Beach has quickly developed into an iconic cultural destination.
+West Palm Beach has quickly developed into an iconic cultural destination over the years.
 The variety of food, impressive art galleries, world-renowned museums, and of course, stunning beaches have all contributed to the rise in prestige.

 Delray Beach